NextronSystems/thor-manual/usage/configuration.rst

 You may use the file "**directory-excludes.cfg**" to exclude directories and files(!
 The name of the config file is misleading) from the scan.

-THOR will not scan the contents of these directories but it will still perform some basic checks on file names in these directories.
+THOR will not scan the contents of these directories.
 This "**directory-excludes.cfg**" config is meant to avoid scanning sensitive files like databases or directories with a lot of content.
 If you want to suppress false positives that are generated in these